Key takeaways:

 Types of telephone entry systems

 Originally, apartment telephone entry systems were designed for landline phones.
-But now that cellular towers are everywhere, some newer entry phone systems have started offering cellular connections.
-And other features are being added to phone entry systems as technology advances.
+But now that cellular towers are everywhere, newer entry phone systems have started offering cellular connections.
+As technology advances, other features are being added to phone entry systems.

 As a result, there are a few different types of entry systems.